 JD is terrifying, a lonely madman who considers himself far cleverer than he’s given credit for.
 Slater’s portrayal is a remarkably accurate picture of the kind of teenage white male with a gun or explosives that we’ve seen, chillingly, so often in real life.

 He justifies his actions as necessary for society: “Kurt and Ram had nothing to offer the school but date rapes and AIDS jokes”.

 Ryder shines, her Veronica embodying that teenage maelstrom of clear-headedness and confusion, independence and conformity – the muddled crossroads when teens begin to realise the sheen of adulthood hides a hypocrisy in some ways worse than the clearly-defined brutality of high school.

 Veronica’s realisation that she’s swapped one tyrant (Heather) for another (JD) drives her to a quick-thinking fightback, beyond most of us at 16.

 The climax is expected; there’s nowhere else for JD to go, as he turns on Veronica then tries to blow up the school.

 Anyway enough of society, let’s get to the important question.
 Can we, 30 years on, still make “Very” happen?

-Heathers 30th Anniversary 4K Restoration is released in UK cinemas from 8th August and on digital and on demand from 20th August.
+Heathers 30th Anniversary 4K Restoration is on release in UK cinemas now

 Check out my review of intriguing 1976 low budget teen horror Massacre At Central High, which could well have been an inspiration for Heathers.